stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 > **What's Going On Here**
 >
 > - We add a constant to store a list of mailers a user will be able to subscribe/unsubscribe from.
 The class value must match the name of a Mailer class.
-> - We use the values stored in the constant to constraint what values can be set on the `mailer` column.
+> - We use the values stored in the constant to constrain what values can be set on the `mailer` column.
 This prevents us from accidentally creating a record with an invalid mailer.
 > - We add a [uniqueness validator](https://guides.rubyonrails.org/active_record_validations.html#uniqueness) between the `user` and `mailer`.
 This is made possible by the unique index we created in the migration.
 This will ensure a user cannot have multiple preferences for the same mailer.
 > - We use the values stored in the constant to create a variety of helper methods that can be used in views.

 5. Add method to check if a user is subscribed to a specific mailer.
-This is an opt-in strategy, and

 ```ruby
 # app/models/user.rb